spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/03-compliance-scan.md

 The following options are available for running cluster scans:

 ## On Demand
-A cluster scan of any type can be started by navigating to the scans tab of a cluster on the UI.
-The scan shows up as 'initiated' and transitions to 'Completed' when the scan is complete.
+A cluster scan of any type can be started by navigating to the **Scans** tab of a cluster in Palette.
+Scan progress displays as 'Initiated' and transitions to 'Completed' when the scan is complete.

 |__On Demand Scan__|
 |------------------|